 We sell gift cards to our customers in our Galleries and through our websites and Sourcebooks.
 Such gift cards and merchandise credits do not have expiration dates.
 We defer revenue when cash payments are received in advance of performance for unsatisfied obligations related to our gift cards.
-During fiscal 2023, fiscal 2022 and fiscal 2021, we recognized \$24 million, \$21 million and \$20 million, respectively, of revenue related to previous deferrals related to our gift cards.
-Customer liabilities related to gift cards was \$25 million and \$27 million as of February 3, 2024 and January 28, 2023, respectively.
+During fiscal 2024, fiscal 2023 and fiscal 2022, we recognized \$20 million, \$24 million and \$21 million, respectively, of revenue related to previous deferrals of gift cards.
+Customer liabilities related to gift cards were \$20 million and \$25 million as of February 1, 2025 and February 3, 2024, respectively.